ivonamom/IvonaMomchilovska_FrontEnd-Task/README.md

 - Choose Theme: The card layout can be switched to a dark theme by checking the "Dark Theme" checkbox.
 - Filter by Source: Cards can be filtered by source.
 Selecting "All" will display all posts again.

+## Future Optimizations

+> Due to time constraints, the current code may not be fully optimized.
+However, I plan to continue working on this project and improving the code soon.

 ## Design & Prototype Link

 A prototype of the project can be viewed here: \